jonnew/Oat/README.md

     - User supplied frame rotation occurs in a separate step from un-distortion.
       Very inefficient.
 Should be able to combine rotation with camera matrix to make this a lot faster.
+- [ ] Should components always involve a user IO thread?
+    - For instance, some generalization of `oat-record ... --interactive`
-- [ ] It would be nice if PURE SINKs (e.g. `oat frameserve`) could have their sample clock reset via user input, without having to restart the program.
+    - For instance, it would be nice if PURE SINKs (e.g. `oat frameserve`) could have their sample clock reset via user input, without having to restart the program.
-- [ ] It would be nice to be able to re-acquire the background image in `oat-framefilt bsub` without have to restart the program.
+    - For instance, it would be nice to be able to re-acquire the background image in `oat-framefilt bsub` without have to restart the program.
+    - Where should this come from?
+Command line input?
+- [ ] Add past position line toggle in `oat-decorate`